 Documents will be reviewed by the National Technical Inspectors on a first come first serve basis.
 Typical review period will be 30 days after submittal.
-After review, feedback will be given to teams only once.
+After review, feedback will be given to teams.
+If the submission is rejected by the National Technical Inspectors, the team must correct the error noted in the rejection and continue to resubmit the Frame Documentation Package, until they receive a Pass Judgment.
 It is the responsibility of teams to submit complete documents by the appropriate deadlines.
-If teams have additional questions they will need to use other resources to find the answers or wait till competition.
+If teams have additional questions they will need to use other resources to find the answers or wait until competition.